Joredjs/monomod/libs/gateway/README.md

 There are some utilities which could be used for one or more modules  (e.g., database connections, external API clients, cryptography, notifications, etc), these are knowed as global project services.

-These services ar created in the **nxms core** (`@nxms/core`) and are registered in the `AdapterApi` class.
-Take note that the services are created without know the external dependencies, so the dependencie import is made by the infra layer of this apigateway (`@nxms/gateway`)
+These services ar created in the **monomod core** (`@monomod/core`) and are registered in the `AdapterApi` class.
+Take note that the services are created without know the external dependencies, so the dependencie import is made by the infra layer of this apigateway (`@monomod/gateway`)

 ## Module definition

-The defination of every module should be in the `modules.ts` based in the `IModule` interface, The "puertos" variable is the port which the project will be serve when it used locally, normally by the `@nxms/server-local` server.
-The name must exist in the `TDomainGroups` type in `route.ts` file inside the **nxms core** (`@nxms/core`).
+The defination of every module should be in the `modules.ts` based in the `IModule` interface, The "puertos" variable is the port which the project will be serve when it used locally, normally by the `@monomod/server-local` server.
+The name must exist in the `TDomainGroups` type in `route.ts` file inside the **monomod core** (`@monomod/core`).

 Its important to note that you should add a valid version in the version attribute, if dont the routes inside the module never will be exposed.